 Wide Grip Push Ups Strength Standards Calculator

-For Wide Grip Push Ups Strength Standards, Novice starts at 12 strict reps for men age 20-29 and 9 strict reps for women age 20-29, while Elite starts at 85 reps for men age 20-29 and 65 reps for women age 20-29.
+Under strict Wide Grip Push Ups strength standards, Novice starts around 12 reps for men age 20-29 and 9 reps for women age 20-29, while Elite starts around 85 reps for men and 65 reps for women.

 Understanding Your Wide Grip Push Ups Strength Score